MuhammadWael/Arabic-words-dataset/README.md

     - **Handwritten**
                       : Each of team members wrote part of the words on his mobile using whiteboard app by bare hands (without using touch pen)
     - **Words with diffrent Fonts**
-                      : **[Omar Khaled]()** made Web Scrapping script to extract the data and preprocess it
+                      : **[Omar Khaled](https://github.com/omar-khaled-2)** made Web Scrapping script to extract the data and preprocess it

-- **Contributors:** The dataset was created by the team mentioned below for the purpose of developing an educational game.
+- **Contributors:** The dataset was created by the team mentioned below for the purpose of deve loping an educational game.

 We would like to acknowledge and express our gratitude to the following team members who contributed to the creation of this dataset: